maximbeekenkamp/Electricity-Forecasting/README.md

 - numpy
 - scipy
 - matplotlib
+- scikit-learn

 If you don't have these packages installed, refer to the installation section for a bash script that will install all of these packages.

 ### Installation

 To install the required packages, you will need Python 3.8–3.11 and pip version >19.0 (or >20.3 for macOS) installed.
+For mac users on Apple Silicon, you will also need to install the `tensorflow-macos` package so that the code can run on GPU.

 To check if you have a compatible version of Python installed, run the following command in the terminal: